-Spanning the north of Finland, Sweden, Norway and the Kola Peninsula of Russia, this one-of-a-kind region within the Arctic Circle, with its 200 long days of winter, huge glittering expanses of snow, amazing wildlife, and displays so pristine that take your breath away, is a magnificent winter destination and an adventure in itself.
+Spanning the north of Finland, Sweden, Norway, and the Kola Peninsula of Russia, this one-of-a-kind region within the Arctic Circle, with its 200 long days of winter, huge glittering expanses of snow, amazing wildlife, and displays so pristine that take your breath away, is a magnificent winter destination and a fascinating experience.

 Here are 10 things that will make your winter break in Lapland unforgettable:

 1. The Northern Lights

 2. Husky, Reindeer, and Snowmobile Safaris

-Ever wondered how it feels like to be pulled on a sled by huskies or reindeers while enjoying the fairytale Laponian surroundings?
+Ever wondered how it feels like to be pulled on a sled by huskies or reindeers while enjoying the fairytale Lappish surroundings?
 Well, a winter trip to the land of Santa will certainly endow you with the greatest husky safaris, the best reindeer sleigh rides, and the most thrilling snowmobile jaunts.

 Both husky and reindeer excursions are common activities in Lapland, and they are organized throughout the populated areas.
-Whether opting for a short sprint or a journey over tens of kilometers accompanied by traditional lunch and hot beverages, a reindeer safari in Lapland will offer you the chance to soak up a bit of the peculiar local culture, and so will do the exhilarating husky expedition.
+Whether opting for a short ride or a longer journey over tens of kilometers accompanied by traditional lunch and hot beverages, a reindeer safari in Lapland will offer you the chance to soak up a bit of the peculiar local culture, and so will do an exhilarating husky expedition.

 3. Santa Claus Village, Rovaniemi

 Although many would call it a tourist trap, one thing is for sure, you cannot leave Lapland without paying a visit to Santa Claus Village.
 After all, this is Santa’s only official home and a unique experience in its own right.
 It lies on the Arctic Circle, 8 km north of Rovaniemi, and can be reached through a 30-min bus ride from the city.

 Highlights include the Santa Clause Post Office, where children are welcomed with tons of Christmas related items, and the official Santa Claus’ Office – the place where visitors can actually meet Santa.
 Another special attraction here is the white painted line that marks the Arctic Circle.
 Additionally, the village plays host to a wonderful variety of restaurants, souvenir shops, and stunning lit ice sculptures.

 4. Santa Park, Rovaniemi